ankit-raj78/opendaw-studio/README.md

 openDAW is deliberately **environment-agnostic**.

-The codebase must run either as a self-contained desktop application or from any standard web server; cloud features are optional and only activate when the user supplies their own credentials.
+The codebase must run either as a self-contained desktop application or from any standard web server; cloud features are optional and only activate when the user asked for it and supplies their own credentials.

 All project data should be storable either on the local file system or in whatever cloud service the user chooses; no single storage backend is assumed.
 Because nothing about the surrounding platform can be taken for granted, every